InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Methodology

 \section{Methodology}

-(IA)$^1$ is a continual instruction-tuning framework that allows the model to learn new languages through alignment with the previously learned language.
-(IA)$^1$ consists of two phases, i.e., 1) alignment-based cross-lingual instruction generation and 2) continual instruction tuning.
-The first phase generates an instruction-tuning dataset from parallel corpora between unseen and seen languages which enforces the model to learn the alignment between the two languages.
-While the second phase performs continual instruction tuning by utilizing a continual learning approach preventing the model from catastrophic forgetting.
+InstructAlign is a continual crosslingual instruction tuning framework that allows the model to align high-to-low resource languages through instruction tuning.
+InstructAlign introduces two components, i.e., 1) crosslingual alignment through instruction tuning, which allows the model to align pre-trained languages with the new languages through crosslingual alignment, and 2) continual instruction tuning, which applies continual learning into instruction tuning to avoid catastrophic forgetting.